Restioson/xtra/README.md

 See the full list of breaking changes by version [here](https://github.com/Restioson/xtra/blob/master/BREAKING-CHANGES.md)

 ## To do
-- Thread-local actors that are `!Send`
 - Examples in documentation
-- More internal documentation
 - Actor notifications (sending messages to self) and creating an address from the actor's context
 - Scheduling of repeated-at-interval and time-delayed messages for actors